MalikWhitten67/Lazyjs/README.md

 ```

-Why use func? -  the reason is bc u need to keep code clean and concise especially when theirs tons of it, theirs not a requirement just its recommended!
+Why use func?

+Using func helps keep your code clean and concise.
+It allows you to break up your code into smaller, more manageable chunks and makes it easier to debug and maintain.

 ```js
 func(